theastropath/turbot/README.md

 Once you've connected the bot to your server, you can interact with it over Discord via the following commands in any of the authorized channels.

-- `!help` - Provides detailed help about all of the following commands
+- `!about`: Get information about Turbot
-- `!about` - Get information about Turbot
+- `!help`: Provides detailed help about all of the following commands

 ### 🤔 User Preferences